paulroseau/dotfiles/BACKLOG.md

 - Fixes:
   - lualine hijacks intro screen, cf. https://github.com/nvim-lualine/lualine.nvim/issues/259
   - add description to each of your mappings so Telescope mapping helps you better (some show anonymous function)

+- Bugs:
+  - neovim:
+    - Terminal Mode gets deactivated when moving in/out of the Terminal window: https://github.com/neovim/neovim/issues/26881